 TGbe Editor: Editing instructions preceded by “TGbe Editor” are instructions to the TGbe editor to modify existing material in the TGbe draft.
 As a result of adopting the changes, the TGbe editor will execute the instructions rather than copy them to the TGbe Draft.

+Discussion: an exception for group addressed frame deliver which is not sent as described in 802.11ax D5.0

 In 26.8.3.2 Rules for TWT scheduling AP